MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 3. Script.
 Code to run directly by a user through an entrypoint.
 It might be a standalone script or it might reply on importing modules.
 Such as run a Python script in shell or JavaScript file in browser.
 4. Module.
 A unit of code for reuse.
 A script that can be imported by another script.
 A standalone script can also count a module, but usually a module is imported and can be reused by other scripts or modules.
 5. Application or library (as a choice on how the code can be run) and package (if the code can be installed).
    - Application.
-A script and that might import modules and external libraries.
+       - A script that might import modules and external libraries.
 It can be **run** directly, such as through the shell, or started via a menu and run as a desktop or mobile application.
-A website can be considered an application, whether built on HTML, Jekyll or React.
+       - [Rapid API post][].
+           > An application (app) is a program or a collection of programs that have been designed for the end-users.
+           >
+           > They help you to perform a set of coordinated tasks, functions, or activities.
    - Library.
-A library is intended to be imported as a module and used inside another application or library.
+       - A library is intended to be imported as a module and used inside another application or library.
 It contains a collection or "library" of functions or classes to use.
 A library might do nothing of you run it directly.
 Unless it is set up to also run as an application.
    - Package.
-A project that can be bundled or "packaged" as a single unit containing other files, then installed when needed.
+       - A project that can be bundled or "packaged" as a single unit containing other files, then installed when needed.
 The bundle package can be moved around on a machine and is often published (uploaded to a public location) so other can download and install it.
 A package could be for running code as an, application, as a a library, letting you do both.
 A patckagenusually includes some metadata like author, license, version number and entrypoint (which script to execute when starting running the package).
 Usually a package manager will have an install step that will unzip a package if needed and _copy_ the contents of the package to a location where it can be run widely.
 Such as installing a Python package from a git repo, a zip file or a URL, and then running that package as a standalone app in the shell or importing and using in other Python applications.
 A package is often made available publically in a packages repository (like for Debian and Ubuntu) or package registry (NPM or Pypi)

 Note that a package makes an application or library able to be installed.
 You might get a package using the command-line like `pip install` or `npm install` or `apt install`.
 Or you might download an installer from a website.
 Or you might install a package at a higher level, like browsing apps in a desktop or mobile app store or using a disc.